 An Administrator’s Guide to Rigor in the Classroom

-This workshop begins with a discussion of what rigor is and is not.
-Next, the three areas that Barbara Blackburn identifies with rigor (environment, instruction, and demonstrated learning) will be addressed.
-Specifically, we will take a deep dive into these areas through the lens of the Danielson (Domains 2 and 3) and Marzano (Domain 1) frameworks.
-Tools such as Bloom's Taxonomy and Webb’s Depth of Knowledge will be explored through hands-on activities.
-Participants will then use “Look Fors'' to identify these best practices in video clips of real classrooms.
-Finally, participants will engage in discussion about how administrators can set expectations and support rigor in the classroom.
+This workshop begins by clarifying what rigor is and what it is not.
+It explores the three areas of rigor identified by Barbara Blackburn—environment, instruction, and demonstrated learning—through the frameworks of Danielson (Domains 2 and 3) and Marzano (Domain 1).
+Administrators engage with tools like Bloom’s Taxonomy and Webb’s Depth of Knowledge through hands-on activities and video analysis of real classrooms.
+The session concludes with discussions on how administrators can set expectations and provide support for cultivating rigor in their schools.

 Schedule a Call